hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 Once complete you will be ready to start using the HPE 3PAR Docker Volume Plug-in.

+Please refer to [Usage Guide](/docs/usage.md) on how to perform volume related actions on the standalone docker environment.

 Please refer to the Kubernetes/OpenShift section in the [Usage Guide](/docs/usage.md#k8_usage) on how to create and deploy some sample SCs, PVCs, and Pods with persistent volumes using the HPE 3PAR Docker Volume Plug-in.